← Back to Terminal

 Competitive dynamics Market expands fast enough to sustain multiple winners

-Historical parallel Cloud computing (AWS: $0 →
+Historical parallel Cloud computing (AWS: $0 → $100B+ in 15 years)

 Scenario B: “Slow Grind” (35-40% probability)